khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/colors.md

 We have five primary chromatic hues and their color steps, totaling 55 color variables for use across the application.
 These colors give flexibility during the design process, while also providing a harmonious palette that looks consistent and in-line with our brand styles.

+View the [Data visualization > Color](/data-visualization/color) section for details about the data visualization palette.

 Though deciding which color to use depends on the situation, here are some general guidelines for using the chromatic palette hues:

 - **Blue** indicates a current or active state.
 It communicates management, progress, connectivity, or organization.